Understanding Heroin and Opioid Detox

 Heroin and opioid detox can be very difficult if done alone.
 Relapse is extremely likely, and withdrawal symptoms can be debilitating.
 They can last for weeks, depending on the length and severity of the addiction.
 The best, safest and most comfortable way to experience heroin and opioid detox is to take advantage of medical detox.
 These medications have been specifically designed to work with heroin and opioid detox.

-An on-site Addictionologist will administer the medications to you, and the 24-hour medical team will be there to help assist with any issue that may arise.
-An Addictionologist is someone who is specifically trained in working with detox and addiction, including heroin and opioid detox.
+An on-site addictionologist will administer the medications to you, and the 24-hour medical team will be there to help assist with any issue that may arise.
+An addictionologist is someone who is specifically trained in working with detox and addiction, including heroin and opioid detox.
 Having the peace of mind that you are in safe hands and will experience minimal discomfort will help you with your long-term sobriety and recovery.

 About Cliffside Malibu